 Description of the Proposed Discharge Site(s).
 Discharge sites regulated by Section 404(b)(1) associated with the proposed action would be located at the site of construction for the new wharf.
-As discussed in

-Section 2.3, this EIS assumes that steel pile construction would be used; however, final design is not yet available.
+As discussed in Section 2.3, this EIS/OEIS assumes that steel pile construction would be used; however, final design is not yet available.
 A typical steel pile wharf design is shown on Figure 2.5-5 of this Volume.
 Fill would be in the form of a sloped marine revetment that would be placed under the wharf and along the shoreline to support the vertical steel piles and stabilize the shoreline.
 In comparison to other wharf construction methods, steel pile construction would require less fill than sheet pile bulkhead wharves and less dredging than caisson-based wharves.

 Because the proposed dredging is also an integral part of this project, a discussion of dredged material disposal is included here.
-The EIS assumes five disposal scenarios: 100% ODMDS (ocean) disposal, 100% upland placement, 100% beneficial reuse, 20-25% beneficial reuse/75-80% ocean disposal, and 50% beneficial reuse/ 50% ocean disposal.
+The EIS/OEIS assumes four disposal scenarios: 100% ODMDS disposal, 100% upland placement, 100% beneficial reuse, and 20-25% beneficial reuse/75-80% ocean disposal.

-Under the 100% upland placement scenario, five upland placement sites on Navy land were initially identified in the Draft EIS for potential use in support of the proposed dredging action.
+Under the 100% upland placement scenario, five upland placement sites on Navy land have been identified for potential use in support of the proposed dredging action.
 These sites are referred to as Field 3, Field 4, Field 5, PWC Compound and Polaris Point and are described in detail in Appendix D of Volume 9.
-Fields 3 and 5 and Polaris Point have been proposed for other dredging projects and have already been addressed in a NEPA document.
-Field 4 and PWC Compound sites are addressed in this EIS in Volume 2 and Volume 9, Appendix D. Polaris Point, Field 5, and PWC Compound sites were noted in the Draft EIS to each individually have sufficient capacity to accommodate all of the anticipated dredged material from either alternative action.
-Recent preliminary information from the upland placement study supplemental review has indicated that there may be substantially less upland capacity available on the five confined disposal facilities on Navy lands.
-Due to land use changes, Field 4, the PWC Compound, and the Polaris Point CDFs may not be available for upland placement.
-Capacity may be reduced in Field 5 due to cell construction to separate different types of materials.
-Field 3 remains a suitable option for upland placement.
+Fields 3 and 5 and Polaris Point have been proposed for other dredging projects and have been addressed in a NEPA document.
+Field 4 and PWC Compound sites are addressed in this EIS/OEIS in

+Volume 2 and Volume 9, Appendix D. Polaris Point, Field 5, and PWC Compound sites, each individually have sufficient capacity to accommodate all of the anticipated dredged material from either alternative action.
 Used in combination with the ODMDS and beneficial reuse, only a portion of the candidate sites would be required to accommodate the dredged material.
 Upland dewatering, which occurs through evaporation and infiltration of the dredged material, is planned to contain all of the mechanically-removed dredged material and does not involve an effluent discharge of slurry water from the upland placement sites.